Maryland Positive Behavior Support Training

 Being Sensitive to Past Trauma

 Everyone experiences trauma at some time in our lives.
-The memories we have of these events often are tied to an emotional response.
+The memories we have of these events often are tied to an immediate and strong emotional response.
 Sometimes a person who is responding in anger or anxiety may be remembering a past trauma.
 The response may be triggered by sounds, conversations with others, current events, times of the year, or items in a setting that may remind a person of these traumatic memories.
-If we respond by ignoring the person’s response, acting out in anger, or trying to stop a person from expressing themself, we can increase frustration, sadness, or anger and re-traumatize the person all over again.
+If we respond by ignoring the person’s signs of trauma, acting out in anger, or trying to stop a person from expressing themself, we can increase frustration, sadness, or anger and re-traumatize the person.
 A person-centered response to trauma involves active listening and the ability to understand and share what another person is feeling.

 Sometimes we see a behavior that appears to be problematic.
-Our first response may be to respond in a negative manner because we feel that the behavior is showing disrespect towards us.
+Our first response may be to call attention to the negative act because we feel that the behavior is showing disrespect towards us.
 It is important to understand that a person who has experienced trauma may be responding to events, people, or activities that remind them of negative experiences from the past.
-It may not be clear that a person is responding in a way that reflects these past experiences.
-Understanding that an emotional response may not be directed at you means that you do not perceive that someone is angry with you or intending to be disrespectful.
-Instead, they are expressing their emotions in the moment while you are present.
+These behaviors are not meant as disrespect towards you.
+Sometimes it is not clear right away that someone is responding in a way that reflects these past experiences.
+When you understand that an emotional response is not being directed at you, you are able to focus more on helping people to process their feelings.

 Examples of Traumatic Experiences